-To address C3, building on the thermally-balanced task-to-core assignment derived by addressing C2, we develop an online CPU-GPU co-scheduling algorithm.
-Since the maximum chip temperature is increased by both CPU and GPU power dissipations, scheduling hot tasks on both CPU and GPU at the same time causes the maximum chip temperature to rise.
-To avoid this, we need to schedule a cold task or idle-time on CPU when a hot task is running on GPU, and vice versa.
+To address C3, building on the thermally-balanced task-to-core assignment derived by addressing C2, we develop an online CPU-GPU co-scheduling algorithm (in Section 6.2).
+While we assign tasks to cores in a thermally-balanced manner in terms of the steady-state temperature, an actual schedule of jobs on CPU and GPU cores may affect the transient temperature, potentially overheating the chip before reaching its steady-state temperature.
+Since the transient temperature is increased by both CPU and GPU power dissipations by currently running tasks, scheduling hot tasks on both CPU and GPU at the same time causes the transient temperature to rise.
+To avoid this, we need to schedule a cold task or insert an idle-time on CPU when a hot task is running on GPU, and vice versa.
 We thus develop a thermal-aware CPU-GPU co-scheduling algorithm that finds candidate tasks whose executions do not violate timing constraints at each scheduling instant of a CPU and then determines which task to schedule by considering the currently running task on its counterpart (GPU), and vice versa, to achieve the desired thermal behavior.